ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => [999 2 3 4 5 6]
 ```

-Slices are just wrappers over arrays.
+Slices are just a fancy way to manage an underlying array.
 You cannot increase a slice beyond its capacity.
-Doing so will panic:
+Doing so will panic, just like with an array:
 ```go
 nums := []int{1, 2, 3, 4, 5, 6}
 nums[20] = 9